Structure-Grounded Pretraining for Text-to-SQL: Structure-Grounded Pretraining

-\textbf{Column grounding} In text-to-SQL, an important task is to identify grounded columns and fill them into the SQL query.\nop{SELECT?
-I don't think you need to list the clause types} With a parallel text-table corpus, this is similar to select the columns that is mentioned in the associated NL sentence.
-This task requires the model to understand the semantic meaning of a column based on the its header alone, and infer its relation with the NL sentence based on the contextualized representation.
+\textbf{Column grounding.} An important task in text-to-SQL is to identify grounded columns from the schema and use them for the generated SQL query.\nop{SELECT?
+I don't think you need to list the clause types} With a parallel text-table corpus, this is similar to selecting the columns that are mentioned in the associated NL sentence.
+This task requires a model to understand the semantic meaning of a column based on its header alone\nop{(without table cells under this column)}, and to infer its relation with the NL sentence based on the contextualized representations.
 We formulate it as a binary classification task.
-For each column $c_j$, we use a one layer feedforward network $f(\cdot)$ to get prediction $p^c_j=f(\mathbf{c}_j)$ of whether $c_j$ is mentioned in the sentence or not.
-The column grounding loss $\mathcal{L}_c$ is then calculated using the binary cross entropy loss with ground truth labels $y^c_j\in {0,1}$.
+For each column $c_j$, we use a one-layer feed forward network $f(\cdot)$ to get prediction $p^c_j=f(\mathbf{c}_j)$ of whether $c_j$ is mentioned in the sentence or not.
+The column grounding loss $\mathcal{L}_c$ is then calculated using the binary cross entropy loss w.r.t. ground truth labels $y^c_j\in \{0,1\}$.
 Note this task requires the model to identify the meaning of a column without access to any of its values.
 Hence, it is suitable for the typical text-to-SQL setting where the model only has access to the database schema.

-\textbf{Value grounding} For clauses like \texttt{WHERE} and \texttt{HAVING}, to generate an executable SQL query, the model also needs to extract the value to be compared with the grounded column from the NL utterance.
-This can be transformed to the task of finding cell mentions in the NL sentence with a parallel text-table corpus.
-The model needs to first identify phrases that are entities and then keep only those related to the associate table.
-Since the contents of the table is not available, it is necessary for the model to infer the possible value types based on the table schema and use it to filter the values.
-Similar to column grounding, we also view this as a classification task.
+\textbf{Value grounding.} For clauses like \texttt{WHERE} and \texttt{HAVING}, to generate an executable SQL query, a model also needs to extract the value to be compared with the grounded column from the NL utterance.
+This can be transformed to the task of finding cell mentions in the NL sentence with a parallel text-table corpus. \nop{The model needs to first identify phrases that are entities and then keep only those related to the associated table.} Since the contents of the table is not available\nop{for text-to-SQL}, it is necessary for the model to infer the possible value \nop{types}\hs{mentions} based on {NL utterance and} the table schema only\nop{and use it to filter the values}.
+Similarly to column grounding, we also view this as a classification task.
 For each token $x_i$, we get prediction of $x_i$ being part of a grounded value as $p^v_i=f(\mathbf{x}_i)$.
-The value grounding loss $\mathcal{L}_v$ is then calculated using the binary cross entropy loss with ground truth labels $y^v_i\in {0,1}$. \nop{access to table values?
+The value grounding loss $\mathcal{L}_v$ is then calculated using the binary cross entropy loss w.r.t. ground truth labels $y^v_i\in \{0,1\}$. \nop{access to table values?
 Sounds like it does have access but math says no?}